saquibahmad1234/syedsaquibahmad/_posts/2026-01-25-why-54-and-54f-are-they-are-needed.md

 - Must be a long-term capital asset
 - Must not be a residential house property

-Examples:- (Land or plot, Commercial property, Shares, mutual funds, bonds, Gold or other capital assets (held long-term)) If the original asset is a residential house, Section 54 applies instead of Section 54F.
+Examples:- (Land or plot, Commercial property, Shares, mutual funds, bonds, Gold or other capital assets (held long-term)) <BR>
+If the original asset is a residential house, Section 54 applies instead of Section 54F.

 ---